 When you’re ready to eat, add in the frozen spinach or kale..

-and let cook for 10 minutes until the greens are wilted and warm.
+And let cook for 10 minutes until the greens are wilted and warm.

 Then you can enjoy as is or serve in a bowl with cooked brown rice or cooked sorghum.
 In fact, lately we have been serving it without any rice or sorghum and it is still so delicious!

-Serve with parmesan if not dairy free.
+We always serve it with parmesan, if not dairy free.